Helping with Chargebacks.

 Anything that shows that the person ordering the item is in no way related to the person receiving it, or the fraud analysis scores are high, my indicate that the chargeback was in fact genuine.

-If the chargeback is non-genuine, the customer will typically explain that the chargeback was either issued by mistake, or was made over some other issue that isn't fraud.
+If the chargeback is non-genuine, the customer will typically explain that the chargeback was either issued by mistake, or was made over some other issue not relating to fraud, where the seller has acted within remit of consumer protection laws.

 With that covered, do you believe the chargeback is genuine?